 - Academic Search Complete is the world's most valuable and comprehensive scholarly, multi-disciplinary database, with more than 8,500 full-text periodicals, including more than 7,300 peer-reviewed journals.

 - Gale Powersearch features innovative cross-searching capabilities.
 You can access all the Gale Cengage content in our library's collection by exploring one, several or all available databases simultaneously.
 General Reference Center Gold, Expanded Academic ASAP, and the Academic OneFile are just a few our popular databases.

-- CINAHL (Cumlative Index to Nursing and Allied Health Literature) database provides coverage of nursing, dental, occupational therapy, physical therapy, respiratory therapy and other allied health fields literature back to 1937.
+- CINAHL Complete (Cumlative Index to Nursing and Allied Health Literature) database provides coverage of nursing, dental, occupational therapy, physical therapy, respiratory therapy and other allied health fields literature back to 1937.
 Includes evidence-based care sheets and quick lessons for diseases and treatment options.

 - CQ Researcher is the choice of researchers seeking original, comprehensive reporting and analysis on issues in the news.
 You will see in-depth, unbiased coverage of political and social issues, with regular reports on a wide range of topics.
 Each report is a unique work, investigated and written by a seasoned journalist, professionally fact-checked, and footnoted to facilitate further research.

 - JSTOR is an online database that helps scholars, researchers, and students discover, use, and build upon a wide range of content in a trusted digital archive of over one thousand academic journals and other scholarly content.